Sea Turtles at Blowing Rocks Preserve

 At times the limestone on the beach is almost completely covered in sand, allowing breeding turtles to make their way up the beach from the ocean before dawn to lay their eggs.
 The beach is a dynamic system, and as summer progresses ocean tides may carry sand out to sea, and the rocky outcroppings become exposed.
 This situation makes a difficult journey for the hatchlings.
 Many became stuck in the deep cracks and crevices of the limestone.

-“Our team was vigilant in scanning for stranded turtles and other marine life in peril each day,” said Martin.
+“Our team was vigilant in scanning for stranded turtles and other marine life in peril each day,” said Kittredge.
 “When we spot healthy, stuck hatchlings, we return them to the ocean.”

 Importance of Sea Turtles